About rheumatoid arthritis

-Rheumatoid arthritis (RA) is a type of inflammatory disease that typically strikes in the spaces where the small bones meet in the hands.
+Rheumatoid arthritis (RA) is a type of inflammatory disease that typically involves the joint spaces between the small bones in the hands.
 The lining of the joints is attacked by the body’s own immune system.
 These joints become red, painful, and swollen.
 Over time, the bones can erode and cause the fingers to become twisted or deformed.

-As the disease progresses, more joints can become affected, including the hips, shoulders, elbows, knees, and even the spaces between the vertebrae.
+As the disease progresses, more joints can become affected, including the hips, shoulders, elbows, knees, and even the spaces between the vertebrae in the spine.
 If left untreated, inflammation may also begin to damage major organs in the body.
-Most commonly affected are the skin, eyes, heart, blood vessels, and kidneys.
+Most commonly affected are the skin, eyes, heart, blood vessels, lungs and kidneys.

 Inflammation due to RA has long been thought to affect kidney function.
 Inflammation is the body’s way of protecting itself when there’s something wrong, like illness or injury.
 The inflammation helps to heal injured or diseased tissue.
 But over time, chronic inflammation takes its toll on the whole body, causing stress and damaging or destroying cells and tissues.

-Research indicates that those with RA are more likely to have kidney disease, with as many as one in four developing reduced kidney function over the long term.
+Research indicates that those with RA are more likely to have kidney disease.
+As many as one in four people develop reduced kidney function over the long term.
 Newer studies show that a combination of risk factors, along with RA, may be to blame.
-A recent study by the Mayo Clinic listed several factors that can contribute to kidney disease in patients with RA:
+A recent study by the Mayo Clinic lists several factors that can contribute to kidney disease in patients with RA.
+These include:

 - higher levels of inflammation within the first year of diagnosis